Why you should get fireproof paint for steel structures

 For the most effective fireproof paint system, you can use these two paints together, with fire retardant paint as a top coat over intumescent paint.
 In this case, the flame retarding action prevents the intumescent paint from triggering, adding vital extra time.

-The 2 applications of fire rated paint for steel: thin & thick film
+The 2 applications of intumescent paint for steel: thin & thick film

-Fireproofing coatings can be divided into two broad groups: thin film and thick film coatings.
+Intumescent coatings for steel can be divided into two broad groups: thin film and thick film coatings.
 Thin film materials are either solvent based or water based and are mainly used for preventing fires in building.
 Thick film coatings were originally developed for the off-shore and hydrocarbon industries but have been modified for use in buildings.

-Find fire resistant coating for steel products and contractors in Singapore
+Find fire rated paint for steel products and contractors in Singapore